compose-spec/compose-spec/deploy.md

 #### constraints

-`constraints` defines a REQUIRED property the platform's node must fulfill to run service container.
+`constraints` defines a required property the platform's node must fulfill to run service container.
 Can be set either by a list or a map with string values.

 ```yml